ReConnecting Cruise 2023-2027

 Rowing like the Romans - Tulln

-Tulln [Roman: Comagenis] was an important Roman military camp on the Danube and, with its architectural treasures such as the Römerturm, it is part of the Danube Limes World Heritage Site.
+Tulln [Latin: Comagenis] was an important Roman military camp on the Danube and, with its architectural treasures such as the Römerturm, it is part of the Danube Limes World Heritage Site.

 2000 years ago, a unit of the Roman Danube fleet temporarily used the harbour of the Comagenis camp.